 Once you've created a Person Object, you can enter user information.
-Open the new Person Object by either double clicking on the object icon or by selecting the icon and then selecting the Open option on the Selected menu.
+Open the new Person Object by either double clicking on the object icon or by selecting the icon and then executing

+Selected->Open

 An empty Person Object opens.
 By default, the Person Object will open in the Properties View, as shown in Figure 7-2.